- Download our Moving to Sweden Guide (PDF)

 Swedish children, at ages considered far too young in places like the USA, are permitted much more freedom than may be considered normal in other countries.
 With a low crime rate and having been taught how to be independent from a young age, Swedish kids learn to take public transport, walk or bicycle where they'd like to go early on.
 It may be surprising at first, but young pre-teens can be seen travelling alone throughout town.
 Sweden's public schools are also among the best in the world and the country is home to several of the world's top 100 universities.

-In addition to this, vacation time in Sweden is off the charts compared to its North American counterpart.
-Swedes have an average of over a month of vacation time each year (legally provided with 25 paid vacation days and 16 paid holidays), with some companies providing as much as 50 days per year.
-With such a focus on personal time, relaxation by vacationing and family life, taking days off is actively encouraged by all – even bosses.
+In addition to this, vacation time in Sweden is off the charts compared to its North American counterparts.
+Swedes have an average of over a month of vacation time each year, being legally provided with 25 paid vacation days and 16 paid holidays, with some companies providing as much as 50 days per year.
+With such a focus on personal time, taking days off is actively encouraged by all – even bosses.

 Language barrier in Sweden

 Swedish is a fascinating language that, upon arrival, will sound incredibly strange.
-After a while, the cadence and fluctuations in noises will become much more lyrical-sounding and over a longer time, easier to understand.
+After a while, the cadence and fluctuations in noises will become far more lyrical-sounding and over a longer time, easier to understand.
 Expats should investigate their local Swedish For Immigrants (SFI) course, which is free for all foreigners and offered at varying levels, including specific programmes for academics and various careers.

 Bureaucracy and doing business in Sweden